dbohdan/s2png/README.md

 s2png — “something to png”
 ==========================

 This program converts binary data files of any kind into PNG images and back.
 It was originally developed by k0wax at http://sourceforge.net/projects/s2png/.
-This fork fixes the problem that causes the s2png 0.01 to segfault when compiled on modern GNU/Linux distributions.
+This fork was created to fix the problem that causes s2png 0.01 to segfault when compiled on modern GNU/Linux distributions.
+It has other minor improvements but remains compatible with the original.

-It is licensed under GNU GPL 2.0.
+s2png is licensed under GNU GPL 2.0.
 See the file LICENSE.

 Building
 --------